Some important policies to keep in mind as you plan your event

-Student organizations must provide access to their programs and activities for students and other participants with disabilities.
-OSL will assist student organizations with obtaining auxiliary aids and services for students with disabilities who wish to participate in programs and activities.
+Student organizations should think ahead about designing events that are accessible to all.
+In situations where that is not possible, OSL will assist student organizations with obtaining auxiliary aids and services for students with disabilities who wish to participate in programs and activities.
 Student organizations are encouraged to cover the costs associated with the provision of auxiliary aids and services by building them into the overall fees of an event or by budgeting for projected expenses each year.
 Student organizations can apply for funding to support any costs associated with the provision of auxiliary aids and services.

 If a program or activity for which auxiliary aids and services are requested is canceled, postponed, or rescheduled, the student organization is required to pay any costs incurred to fill the request unless it has given 72 hours notice to OSL.